Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This episode discusses AI photography software as it pertains to creative decisions to get final results for a photograph.
 Are we saving time by trading our unique vision, or are we killing creativity?

 Let me start by saying that I’m not against AI.
 I use it frequently with Luminar 4, and it’s something that I always want to try to achieve a result that I want.
 That’s the plan.

-However, AI isn't perfect or always identical to the results I'd achieve if I did everything using techniques I already know.
-When that happens, do I reject the results and go back to my old manual processes?
+However, AI isn’t perfect or always identical to the results I’d achieve if I did everything using techniques I already know.
+When that happens, do I reject the results and return to my old manual processes?

-Instead, I'll decide it's close enough and accept the results.
-When I do that, a little bit of creativity inside me just dies.
+Instead, I’ll decide it’s close enough and accept the results.
+When I do that, a little creativity inside me dies.

-That's not to say that the results are bad or anyone will really notice.
-It's just that I may have made a different decision and I allowed my own creative control to lapse for the convenience of saving time/
+That’s not to say that the results are bad, or that anyone will really notice.
+It’s just that I may have made a different decision and I allowed my own creative control to lapse for the convenience of saving time/

 Most People Want to Save Time

 The larger portion of the audience that processes photos wants to save time.
 They aren’t in it for the craft.
 They need a result from the photo and they have other things to do.
 AI powered workflow is an incredible boon for these people.